-- This BEST SHOT scene saves only a single final image. - To cancel this BEST SHOT scene and enter the Continuous Shutter mode, press (Continuous Shutter). - If one or more of the faces are blurred in all of the images that are shot, they will be blurred in the final image as well. - The following conditions may make it impossible for the camera to determine if the subject is blinking or smiling.
+- To cancel this BEST SHOT scene and enter the Continuous Shutter mode, press (Continuous Shutter). - With this BEST SHOT scene, the flash setting automatically becomes 🔞 (Flash Off). - Shooting with this BEST SHOT scene makes the shooting range narrower than normal. - If one or more of the faces are blurred in all of the images that are shot, they will be blurred in the final image as well. - The following conditions may make it impossible for the camera to determine if the subject is blinking or smiling.
 This may result in a final image in which the subject is blinking or not smiling. - Faces that are partially or completely darkened by shadows, etc. - Hair that is hiding or near the eyes - Eye glasses - Small faces - Faces that are not looking directly at the camera - Shooting a large group of people will cause processing of the image after shooting to take longer.